PedroThiagoMaisse/PortBackend/Backlog.md

-# this is the Current Backlog of this system.
+# This is the Current Backlog of this system

-1. Create the base for: controllers, services and plugins
-2. Create a service for reading, writing and creating archives
+- Create a service for reading, writing and creating archives
-3. patterns for archives (object, time of editing, time of creation, last edited by, type of object, version, struct of object)
+- patterns for archives (object, time of editing, time of creation, last edited by, type of object, version, struct of object)
-4. System to add, remove and update objects inside an archive
+- System to add, remove and update objects inside an archive
-5. System to change the pattern of an object
+- System to change the pattern of an object
-6. Create dbs for jobs, projects, languages, studies and articles
+- Create dbs for jobs, projects, languages, studies and articles
-7. Create db for personal information
+- Create db for personal information
-8. Way to store images
+- Way to store images

+## Done Tasks

+- Create the base for: controllers, services and plugins